alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 **Movement**

 The ice cube will move constantly and the player will not be able to stop it or change the direction directly, only to jump.
 Hitting obstacles such as walls or platforms will result in the ice cube changing direction.
 It is possible to bounce off everything except the floor.
 Everytime the ice cube reaches the floor its vertical velocity will be zero.

+The ice cube is affected by gravity and can fall off platforms.
+Falling off platforms does not damage the ice cube.

 The horizontal speed can be affected by:
 1. Interactions with the environment: sliding on a frosty platform will make the cube slower, while sliding on a slippery platform will make the cube faster.
 2. User input: the player can temporarily slow down or accelerate the character within an allowed range of speed.

+While the player keeps the "accelerate" ("decelerate") input pressed, the ice cube will accelerate (decelerate) at a constant rate until it reaches a fixed "fast (slow) speed" value.
+When the "accelerate" ("decelerate") input is released, the ice cube will decelerate (accelerate) until it reaches the default speed again.

+In general, the ice cube is always trying to reach or keep a certain fixed horizontal speed which depends on the "accelerate"/"decelerate" input (or absence thereof).
+The only exception is when using the "ground pound" and "mid-air dash" moves (see later).

+Vertical speed is determined by gravity, jump and ground pound input.

+**Ground pound**

+While mid-air, the player can press the "ground pound" input to make the character quickly fall down to the ground.
+Horizontal velocity is temporarily set to zero as the character begins falling down, then resumes in the previous direction.
+If the player presses the input "ground pound", all other input is suspended until the character reaches the ground.

 **Jump**

 The player can make the ice cube jump.
 The jump has variable height up to a fixed maximum height; the height of the jump depends on how long the player presses the "jump" button for.

+The player can jump only if the player is on the ground or on a wall (wall jump).
+Only one wall jump is allowed until the character comes back to the ground.

 While the player is in the air, the following actions are allowed:
-1. Wall jump: if the player hits a platform or a wall, they can press the "jump" button again to jump off the obstacle.
+1. Wall jump
 2. Mid-air dash: to be discussed
-3. Ground pound: the player can press a "ground pound" button in order to fall down quicker.

-**Ground pound**

-While mid-air, the player can press the "ground pound" input to make the character quickly fall down to the ground.
-Horizontal velocity is temporarily set to zero as the character begins falling down, then resumes in the previous direction.
-If the player presses the input "ground pound", all other input is suspended until the character reaches the ground.
+3. Ground pound

 **Mid-air dash**